ataylor89/weatherforecast/README.md

 If the GET request is successful, then the web server responds with the HTML of the web page.

-The weatherforecast server offers two web services that can be called by a browser.
+The weatherforecast application offers two web services that can be called by a browser.
 The first web service has the path `/` and it returns the index page of the website.
 The second web service has the path `/forecast` and it allows the web page to make asynchronous requests for weather forecasts.

 The word *asynchronous* means not at the time of the initial transmission, or after the time of the initial transmission.
 Since it is not known beforehand what city the user wants a forecast for, the web page makes asynchronous requests to the server every time the user submits a form.